Video Marketing 101 – How to Create an Effective Testimonial Video

-Reach out to loyal clients that have been with you for a while already.
-Check your database for people who’ve been using your platform or product consistently, or who have engaged a variety of your services.
+Reach out to loyal clients who’ve been with you for a while.
+Check your database for people who’ve been using your platform or product consistently, or who have engaged your services repeatedly.

 These customers have plenty to say about you – and can give your audience authentic insights.

 Tip: Look for someone who’s had positive personal interactions with you before, or who’s already left you a good review.
 They might be more than happy to give you a personal testimonial, too.